darkhist/darkhist.me/posts/zsh-keybindings.md

 date: '2020-11-21'
 ---

-> Note: Shortcuts in this article use Mac keybindings

 ## TL;DR

-If you're just looking for a solid list of keyboard shortcuts for zsh, [this is a great one](https://github.com/ohmyzsh/ohmyzsh/blob/master/lib/key-bindings.zsh)
+If you're just looking for a solid list of keyboard shortcuts for zsh – [this is a great one](https://github.com/ohmyzsh/ohmyzsh/blob/master/lib/key-bindings.zsh)

 I didn't use the list because I found it too exhaustive, but I think it's a good reference!

 ## Keyboard Shortcuts for Zsh

-I just learned that typing `Option + W` will delete the last word you've typed in your Terminal, which is super helpful because I'm constantly mistyping commands <span role="img" aria-label="facepalm">🤦🏼‍♂️</span>

-– but I'm lazy, so I decided to create my own keyboard shortcut
+I just learned that typing `Option + W` will delete the last word you've typed in your Terminal, which is super helpful because I'm constantly mistyping commands, <span role="img" aria-label="facepalm">🤦🏼‍♂️</span> but I'm lazy, so I decided to create my own keyboard shortcut

-After lots of investigating, I learned that I could do this by adding this line to my `.zshrc` file:
+After lots of investigating, I learned that I could do so by adding this line to my `.zshrc` file:

 ```zsh
 bindkey "q" backward-kill-word